jakubpulaczewski/pipeline-flow/docs/pages/intro/quick_start.rst

 Quick Start
 ===========
-This guilde will walk you through setting up ``pipeline-flow``, running your first pipeline and understand the basic workflow in less than 5 minutes! 🚀
+This guilde will walk you through setting up ``pipeline-flow``, running your first pipeline and understand the basic workflow in less than 5 minutes! |:rocket:|

 Prerequisites
 -------------